isovector/draconian-results/pho.md

 -   A dancer travelling from Langley to Whistler to participate in a virtual competition

-Athletes can travel to their home club if their home club is outside of their immediate community.
-That club needs to be close to the athletes\' residence, like a neighbouring community.
+Participants can travel to their home club if their home club is outside of their immediate community.
+That club needs to be close to a participant\'s residence, like a neighbouring community.
 For example:

 -   A skier part of the local ski club travelling to their local mountain, which may be in a neighbouring community